ibmverse/verse-developer/README.md

 *Source for documentation is available in the `gh-pages` branch of this repository*

-The contents of the documentation and samples are © 2016 under the terms of the MIT License.
+The Verse Developer Chrome extension is © 2016 under the terms of the MIT License.